Unlocking potential

 If I were asked to sum up what the Alexander Technique is all about in one word, that word would be flexibility.

 By far the most common reason that students come to see me is because of some kind of restriction.
 Often their movement is limited because of some kind of strain or pain that’s getting in their way and preventing them from doing things they really want to do.
 Sometimes people just feel “stuck” and don’t really know why.
-Fortunately, Alexander gave us a solution that’s simple and fun to learn.
+Fortunately, Alexander gave us a solution that’s simple and that's fun to learn.

-For over fifteen years, I have been working as an Alexander Technique teacher in Bristol, helping people to move beyond their current limitations and get more out of whatever it is they want to do in life.
+For 20 years, I have been working as an Alexander Technique teacher in Bristol, helping people to move beyond their current limitations and get more out of whatever it is they want to do in life.
 Students are often surprised to discover just how flexible the human body is, and how easy movement can be.

 But “flexibility” can mean more than just easy physical movement.
 It can also be used to talk about how we approach life in general, how we approach tasks, how we go about solving problems or deal with stressful situations.
 Life is so much easier if we can be flexible, adaptable, creative and able to change our responses quickly.